score-spec/score-compose/examples/02-environment/README.md

 # 02 - Environment Variables

 When `docker-compose` spins-up the service, it is possible to pass some information from the host to the container via the environment variables.
+These variables can then be accessed by programs running in the container.

-Compose specification uses a special `environment` resource type to support such cases:
+The `containers.*.variables` section supports placeholder interpolation using `${..}` syntax.
+This can be used to access outputs from metadata or resources.
+The `environment` resource to collect them from the current shell:

 ```yaml
 apiVersion: score.dev/v1b1